numsim-group/klimakoffer/milestone3/milestone3_odesolvers.md

-As it is a cumbersome to compute the analytical solution, we take the chance to consider numerical approximation methods, so-called ODE solves, to numerically calculate an (approximate) ODE solution.
+As it is a cumbersome to compute the analytical solution, we take the chance to consider numerical approximation methods, so-called ODE solvers, to numerically calculate an (approximate) ODE solution.

 Typically, in ODE literature, we consider a